Ohio Apple Orchard Guide

 Hoen’s Orchard, Delta

 For four generations, the Hoen family has been selling produce in the Toledo area, first in Holland and, since 2004, at Hoen’s Orchard’s current location in the Fulton County village of Delta.
-Owned by Toni and Mike Hoen, the 6.2-acre farm offers around 15 varieties of apples, and September and October are the best time for apple pickers to visit (it’s also a popular time for pumpkin picking, which is another option here).
-The Hoens also grow tomatoes, peppers and Thai eggplant, the latter of which has a following for its use in Asian cuisine.
+Owned by Toni and Mike Hoen, the 6.2-acre farm offers around 20 varieties of apples, and September and October are the best time for apple pickers to visit (it’s also a popular time for pumpkin picking, which is another option here).
+The Hoens also grow tomatoes and peppers.
 Visit website for hours of operation; 12540 County Rd.
 7-2, Delta 43515, 419/822-4080, hoensorchard.com

 MacQueen’s Orchards, Holland